2026 HABITAT GARDEN TOUR SEASON!

 All Habitat Garden Tour events are from 9AM to 2PM.
 Each event will have multiple gardens to visit; the order you visit the gardens and the time you spend at each one is up to you!

-Register for the May 26 Event Register for the Season Volunteer
+Register for Season Register for June Event Register for July Event Volunteer

 May 9th – Prairie Village & Waldo